esa/polyhedral-gravity-model/docs/quickstart/installation.rst

 - spdlog (1.13.0 or compatible), required for logging
 - tetgen (1.6 or compatible), required for I/O
 - yaml-cpp (0.8.0 or compatible), required for I/O
-- thrust (2.1.0 or compatible), required for parallelization and utility
+- Kokkos (5.1.1 or compatible), required for the parallelization on the CPU and the GPU
-- xsimd (11.1.0 or compatible), required for vectorization of the :code:`atan(..)`
 - pybind11 (2.12.0 or compatible), required for the Python interface, but not the C++ standalone

 Build this documentation